JonathanWenger/probabilistic-linear-solvers-for-ml/README.md

 #### Plots and Illustrations

-Jupyter notebooks reproducing plots and illustrations can be found in `./experiments/notebooks`.
+Jupyter notebooks reproducing plots and illustrations are located in `./experiments/notebooks`.
 Simply install Jupyter and run the notebooks.

 ```bash
 pip install jupyter